nichnet/SegmentProgressBar/README.md

 ## Example Use Case:

 You've created a program that downloads Transport Stream files and want to monitor which parts (segments) are in the following states: not started, in progress, completed, failed.

+## Using
+To use this, download the DLL file and add it to your Toolbox in Visual Studio Code.
+.NET > 3.0 Required.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.